glennturner/extratender/README.md

 Installation
 ------------

-As this extension is still a work-in-progress, it has yet to be submitted to the Chrome Store so you'll have to enable Developer mode to use it (check off 'Developer Mode' after opening Windows > Extensions).
+As this extension is still a work-in-progress, it has yet to be submitted to the Chrome Web Store, so you'll have to enable Developer mode to use it (to do so, check off 'Developer Mode' after opening Windows > Extensions).
+Unless any issues are detected, the next milestone will be submitted to the Chrome Web Store.

 Upon installation, you'll need to configure your Tender account settings via the *ExtraTender* Extension options.
-You'll need to enter in your Tender subdomain and API key, both of which can be found via the 'Edit your Tender profile' option.
+To store your Tender settings, enter your Tender subdomain and API key, both of which can be found via the 'Edit your Tender profile' option.

-As *ExtraTender* utilizes the fantastic [fancy-settings](https://github.com/zealotrunner/fancy-settings), all settings are stored locally via your browser (specifically, via localStorage).
+As *ExtraTender* utilizes the fantastic [fancy-settings](https://github.com/zealotrunner/fancy-settings) framework, all settings are locally stored via your browser (specifically, via localStorage).

 Usage
 -----